Britannia Yacht Club: Britannia Nautical Club

 In 1892, the Britannia Aquatic Club (BAC) changed its name to the Britannia Nautical Club (BNC), still using a converted Mill built in 1880–85 by John Cameron Jamieson as its headquarters.
 On August 29, 1891, the BNC held its first regatta which included sailing, paddling and rowing races.
 The mandate of the Club was to foster all kinds of water sports, and to hold regattas, sailing races, canoe, rowing and log rolling events.

-Britannia Bay Boat House Club
+Britannia Boat House Club

 In 1895 the Britannia Boat House Club was granted an Act of Incorporation by Judge Ross.
 The board of directors consisted of Thomas H Kirby, C Jackson Booth, E.L.
 Brittain, Arthur Tache and William Wyld.
 In 1895, the Club ran its first annual regatta.
 In 1896 the Britannia Nautical Club changed its name to the Britannia Boat House Club.

 The Edward Miall award for Junior Members who show improvement in their ability was founded in memory of three brothers, Alexander (22), Walter (19) and Eddy (16) Brothy and Peter Winfield (10), who drowned on July 26, 1895.
 Edward Miall, whose son Ray was rescued three hours later still clinging to his father's capsized skiff, sought to stress all-round proficiency in hope of presenting such tragedy in future.